What to do in Kotor: the Most Picturesque Town in Montenegro

 Kotor promenade

-Kotor Promenade doesn't start at Kotor old town.
+Kotor Promenade doesn't start in Kotor old town.
 You need to go further toward Dobrota to get there.
 Once there, it goes for a while.
 Walking there is very pleasant and you will see the views of the Kotor Bay all the way.

 outdoor restaurants by the beach